 Make sure that you cover a wide range of questions and focus on improving your speed as you get used to the format of questioning.

-I hope you enjoyed this free spatial reasoning test guide and I wish you the best of luck in your future career and in your spatial reasoning test.
+We hope you enjoyed this free spatial reasoning test guide and we wish you the best of luck in your future career and in your spatial reasoning test.